 It is a good idea to visit your dentist promptly when these symptoms begin to develop.
 As is the case with most conditions, allowing it to drag on and on will only make it harder to correct.
 By working with your dentist early on, you should be able to develop a treatment plan which will be successful in relieving your pain.

 Most dentists will use a combination of factors to diagnose TMJ disorder.
 The dentist may take x-rays for a better look at the mechanics of your jaw, or it is possible that the condition will be diagnosed simply with an examination of behavioral and physical factors.
-As a patient, the best thing you can do is answer your dentist’s questions in an open and honest manner.
+As a patient, the best thing you can do is answer your dentist’s questions in an open and honest manner as that is what even the best orthodontist would expect.
 By providing the best information you can, the dentist will be able to use his or her experience and expertise to provide professional advice.